pranavaditya-02/farmprecise/README.md

 We aim to create a farming ecosystem where:

 - Every farmer, regardless of literacy or location, has access to advanced tools
-- Resource use is optimized to conserve water, soil, and effort
+- Resource use is optimized to conserve water, soil and effort
 - AI and community-driven support empowers better decisions
 - Language is never a barrier
 - Food insecurity becomes a thing of the past